 ★ German & Russian

-The Baltics consist of Estonia, Latvia and Lithuania, which are located on the Baltic Sea and offer a mix of history, culture and nature.
-The Baltics are known for their historic city centers.
-In cities such as Tallinn, Riga and Vilnius you can stroll through old town districts with cobblestone streets, churches and historic buildings.
-Outside the cities there is nature with forests, coastal stretches and national parks that are suitable for excursions and hikes.
-The Baltics are a popular travel destination during Christmas and winter, and offer many cozy Christmas markets.
+The Baltic States consist of Estonia, Latvia and Lithuania, which are located on the Baltic Sea and offer a mix of history, culture and nature.
+The city centres of the Baltic States are among the most significant historical sites in the country.
+In cities such as Tallinn , Riga and Vilnius there are old quarters with cobbled streets and churches, as well as historic buildings.
+Outside the cities there is nature, with forests, coastlines and national parks to explore and hike in.
+During Christmas the Baltic Sea is a particularly popular destination with many cozy Christmas markets to choose from.

-In the Netherlands, canals, cycling and colourful tulip fields are a big part of everyday life.
-Here you can explore cities on foot or by bike, visit museums and experience life along the canals.
-The Netherlands is often called Holland, but in reality Holland is only part of the country and refers to two of its provinces.
-Today, however, the name Holland is often used in everyday speech to refer to the whole of the Netherlands.
-Belgium borders the Netherlands and is a multilingual country where Dutch, French and German are spoken.
-Here you can visit Brussels, see architecture from different eras and partake in the country's food culture with chocolate, waffles and French fries.
+In the Netherlands , canals, cycling and colorful tulip fields are a big part of life.
+You can visit cities by walking or cycling in the city, visit museums and live along the canals.
+The Netherlands is often called Holland, but Holland is actually part of the country, and refers to two of its provinces.
+However, today the name Holland is often used in colloquial speech to refer to the entire Netherlands.
+Belgium shares a border with the Netherlands and its citizens speak Dutch, French and German in several languages.
+Here you can go on a tour of Brussels and discover local food such as chocolate, waffles, French fries and more.

-The Caucasus encompasses Georgia, Armenia and Azerbaijan and is located on the border between Europe and Asia, offering a mix of culture, history and nature.
-The region has a long history and its own identity.
-Here you can visit monasteries and churches, discover capital cities such as Tbilisi or hike through mountainous landscapes with beautiful views.
-In Azerbaijan, modern buildings meet open landscapes.
+The Caucasus consists of Georgia, Armenia and Azerbaijan and is located between Europe and Asia and offers a mix of culture, history and nature.
+The Caucasus has a long history and its own expression.
+Here you can visit monasteries and churches, discover capital cities such as Tbilisi or hike through mountainous landscapes.
+In Azerbaijan there are both modern buildings and open landscapes.
 The Caucasus is suitable for those who want to experience something different and explore new parts of Europe.

 Europe consists of around 50 countries, depending on how you count.
 These include Albania, Andorra, Armenia, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Cyprus, Denmark, Estonia, Finland, France, Georgia, Greece, Hungary, Iceland, Ireland, Italy, Kosovo, Croatia, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Moldova, Monaco, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Russia, San Marino, Switzerland, Serbia, Slovakia, Slovenia, Spain, Sweden, Turkey, United Kingdom, Austria, Czech Republic, Germany, Ukraine, Hungary, Vatican City and the United States.

-Before your trip to Europe, it is a good idea to adapt your packing to both the destination and the season, as the climate can vary greatly.
+Before your trip to Europe, it is a good idea to adapt your packing to both the destination and the time of year, as climate and weather can vary.
 In many countries, card payments work well, but it may be good to have cash in some areas.
 Within the EU, it is easy to travel between countries, but keep in mind that rules may differ outside the EU.
 The language varies between different countries, but English usually works in most countries.
 With our trips, you can easily combine several destinations and get the most out of your trip in Europe.

 We use our own cookies and third-party cookies so we can display the website to you and better understand how you use it, allowing us to improve the services we offer.